deepunikhil/webscraper/README.md

 ## 🕸️ Webscraping

-Python `beatifulsoup4` and `selenium` packages were used for processing HTML files and automatic browsing.
-Within the `scripts` folder are Python scripts used for the webscraping process.
+[Beatiful Soup HTML parser](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [Selenium webdriver](https://selenium.dev/) were used alongside Python for webscraping process.
+Within the `scripts` folder are the actual Python scripts.
 The scripts share three methods: `fetch_url`, `fetch_page`, and `fetch_all`.

 1. The `fetch_url` method returns the http address of an item category's first shopping page.
 The only parameter is the item category represented by pre-defined strings.
 2. The `fetch_page` takes in the http address of a single shopping page and a dataframe.
 The method fills the dataframe with information of listed items such as item name, price and link.